Skip to main content

 14 mentions Positive Neutral Negative

-• “There are a lot of neat mechanics in the game, like emotion and getting new cards and abilities as you progress through nodes.
-I felt some of the cards and abilities could be explained better as they're introduced, but I grew to understand them as I played.”
+• “There are a lot of neat mechanics to the game like emotion and getting new cards and abilities as you progress through nodes.
+Some of the cards and abilities could be explained better as they're introduced, but I grew to understand them as I played.”

 • “Quite clearly inspired by Library of Ruina, but the gameplay is fundamentally different, which makes it stand out.”